 You said the presentations were ‘powerful’.
 What did you mean?

-Since this course was focussed on climate change – a really challenging social issue – I was hoping these projects would instill some motivation to action.
+Since this course was focused on climate change – a really challenging social issue – I was hoping these projects would instill some motivation to action.
 I observed a huge potential for transformative power in the projects the students chose.
 Witnessing all their work was certainly transformative for me.
 It would be interesting to know if they think back on it now, what impact it had.
 If there is a change over 3 months, how does that change ripple out over time?
 What are the lasting impacts?
 More than one student continued with their project after the end of the course, so I took that as a sign that engagement was maintained.

 How did you grade these varied projects?